wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

 We created BePro Listings and its addons to be *modular*.
 In addition, our templates are very dynamic.
 This combination creates a platform for creating any type of directory.
-For example, with addons you can create a **real Classifieds website** featuring multiple directories simultaneously.
+For example, with our form builder addon, you can create a **real Classifieds website** featuring multiple directories simultaneously.

 Out of the box, BePro Listings works with buddypress, BePro Cart, BePro Email and many **gallery plugins**.
 Via paid addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.